-The micro structural study of the samples was performed in order to get an insight of the grain structures.
-The samples were visualized under a SEM, JOEL 7500 FE-SEM and then photographed.
-Average grain diameter of the samples was determined by lineal intercept technique .
+The microstructural study was performed in order to have an insight of the grain structures.
+The samples of different compositions and sintered at different temperatures were chosen for this purpose.
+The samples were visualized under Scanning Electron Microscope (SEM) and a high-resolution optical microscope (Koehler Illuminator MA 1109, Swift Instruments, Inc) and then photographed.
+Average grain sizes (grain diameter) of the samples were determined from optical micrographs by linear intercept technique [4].
 To do this, several random horizontal and vertical lines were drawn on the micrographs.
 Therefore, we counted the number of grains intersected and measured the length of the grains along the line traversed.
-Finally the average grain size was calculated [2].
+Finally the average grain size was calculated.